Boost Your Immune Wellness and Resilience

 · Hydration: Drink at least 2 liters of filtered or spring water daily - preferably warm in winter.
 Add slices of ginger to hot water or enjoy a turmeric latte with non-dairy milk - for its anti-inflamatory properties.

 · Hydration 2: start sipping on some chicken bone broth soup. - the glutamine from the marrow of bones will help with immune healing in your digestive system.
+Always keep some organic bone broth in the freezer for this.

 · Sleep: Ensure adequate rest to allow your body to heal.
 If you struggle with sleep, seek naturopathic support. - herbs may help.